Criticism of Windows XP: Security issues

 Many attacks against Windows XP systems come in the form of trojan horse e-mail attachments which contain worms.
-A user who opens the attachment can unknowingly infect his or her own computer, which may then e-mail the worm to more people.
+A user who opens the attachment can unknowingly infect their own computer, which may then e-mail the worm to more people.
 Notable worms of this sort that have infected Windows XP systems include Mydoom, Netsky and Bagle.
 To discourage users from running such programs, Service Pack 2 includes the Attachment Execution Service which records the origin of files downloaded with Internet Explorer or received as an attachment in Outlook Express.
 If a user tries to run a program downloaded from an untrusted security zone, Windows XP with Service Pack 2 will prompt the user with a warning.

 Spyware and adware are a continuing problem on Windows XP and other versions of Windows.
 Spyware is also a concern for Microsoft with regard to service pack updates; Barry Goff, a group product manager at Microsoft, said some spyware could cause computers to freeze up upon installation of Service Pack 2.
 In January 2005, Microsoft released a free beta version of Windows Defender which removes some spyware and adware from computers.

 Windows XP offers some useful security benefits, such as Windows Update, which can be set to install security patches automatically, and a built-in firewall.
 If a user doesn't install the updates for a long time after the Windows Update icon is displayed in the toolbar, Windows will automatically install them and restart the computer on its own.
 This can lead to the loss of unsaved data if the user is away from the computer when the updates are installed.
 Service Pack 2 enables the firewall by default.
 It also adds increased memory protection to let the operating system take advantage of new No eXecute technology built into CPUs such as the AMD64.
 This allows Windows XP to prevent some buffer overflow exploits.